top of page

 • Certified Brainspotting Therapist

-As an adult adoptee, I am passionate about working with other adoptees and helping heal all members of the adoption constellation.
+I also specialize in adoption, and I see adult adoptees, birth parents, and adoptive parents.
+I am adopted, and I understand the complexities of being an adopted person.
+I am a certified Brainspotting practitioner, and I am also Internal Family Systems and Interpersonal Neurobiology informed.
 I completed the National Adoption Competency Mental Health Training for Mental Health Professionals through Center for Adoption Support and Education.
 I have contributed to the books The Adoptee Survival Guide (2015) and Adoption Therapy: Perspectives from clients and clinicians on processing and healing post-adoption issues (2014).
 I have also been a speaker at the Indiana Adoptee Network Conference (2018).

 I completed my Master of Arts in Clinical Mental Health Counseling from Indiana Wesleyan University.
-I currently hold an Associate License for counseling in Indiana, and I am pursuing becoming fully licensed.
 Feel free to reach out to me at lisa@greenhouseindy.com

 Adoption Therapy cover.jpg